 The biggest problem we face at the moment is that our government doesn't realise it's over a barrel.
 We have our ministers crowing about how they've achieved another all-of-government licensing agreement with the Microsoft Corporation... that'll save them heaps.
 Compared to what?
 Compared to what Microsoft originally told them they'd pay.
 Not against a competing offering.
 Because there is no competing offering that is compatible with MS Office's proprietary formats.
 So what choice to do they have.
 Regardless of the "deal" they got and the utterly fictitious savings, make no mistake - we, the taxpayer are paying extortionate monopoly rents to help the government preserve the monoculture they bought into and foolishly renew every few years.

 All of Government Agreements: Another three years of Microsoft hegemony.
 Yay.
 Government trumpeted 'discounts' and 'savings'.

 The government is negotiating from a position of zero leverage because they are failing to exercise their sovereign right to regulate a fundamentally broken market.
 In mature business domain, there are open standards and regulation.
-Not in the software industry.
+The exist for software, but the mega-vendors pretend they don't.
+And so governments ignore them in the software industry.

 I checked 3 software-related RFPs on the NZ government's official "Government Electronic Tendering System"or "GETS" website, through which all open tenders are announced to see to what degree they used open or proprietary file formats...